REMOVE 2-YEAR MARRIAGE CONDITION

 The filing fee for Form I-751 is $595.
 A biometric services fee of $85 is also required.

-When can I remove conditions on green card?
+When can I remove the conditions on my green card?

 You and your spouse must apply together to remove the conditions on your residence by filing Form I-751.
 You should apply during the 90 days before your second anniversary as a conditional resident.